Harmonized regional PPP framework for ECOWAS

-Coordinated approach to public-private partnerships (P3 or PPPs) is key for the Economic Community of West African States to attract billions in investments needed to bolster regional infrastructure development.
+Coordinated approach to public-private partnerships (P3 or PPP) is key for the Economic Community of West African States (ECOWAS) to attract billions in private investments needed to boost infrastructure development across the Community.

-But there’s a big roadblock: Some countries are further ahead with policies and laws in place, while others are currently developing their PPP frameworks.
-Moreover, regional PPPs involve a number of public stakeholders, both at the national and regional level, and coordination between them were among other challenges that PPP specialists at CPCS tackled while designing this multifaceted PPP framework for ECOWAS.
+But here’s the big roadblock: Some countries are further ahead in terms of PPPs, with policies and laws in place, while others are currently developing their PPP frameworks.
+Moreover, regional PPPs involve a number of public national and regional stakeholders, and coordination between them were among other challenges that PPP specialists at CPCS tackled while designing this multifaceted PPP framework.

-- Project financed through its Public–Private Infrastructure Advisory Facility (PPIAF)
+- Project financed by the World Bank Group through its Public–Private Infrastructure Advisory Facility (PPIAF)

 - How PPPs are managed and executed across ECOWAS varies